hipe-eval/HIPE-OCRepair-2026/_pages/about.md

 ---

 ### Registration & Participation

+👉 To register to the competition, fill in this [form](https://forms.gle/AQ9kR6YzrBkNwq5Z7).

 The full schedule, including data releases, leaderboard openings, evaluation phase, and deadlines, is available on the ➡️ **[Timeline](/HIPE-OCRepair-2026/timeline)** page.